top of page

 Raspberry varieties

-The plant that keeps on giving and not just to us!
 A raspberry cane in flower comes with a side helping of a low hum and buzz of bees.
-Even if these flowers are not quite open, you will see pollinators attempting to get in -they are that good!
+Even if these flowers are not quite open, you will see pollinators attempting to get in; they are that good!

 Berries Plants for pollinators.jpg